ProEvolution03/dwa-local-path-planner/README.md

-# Custom DWA Local Planner for ROS2
+# Custom Dynamic Window Approach (DWA) local planner

 ## Overview
 This github repo focuses on implementing a **DYNAMIC WINDOW APPROACH (DWA) local planner** in ROS2 Humble that utilises the Turtlebot3 and Gazebo packages and without the usage of **nav2_dwb_controller**.